jborean93/packer-windoze/README.md

 * As small as can be possible for a Windows image
 * Contain minimal tools useful for Windows development such as the sysinternals suite
 * Enable WinRM (HTTP and HTTPS) and RDP on creation in Vagrant allowing other tools to interact with a new image without manual interaction
+* Incldues `pwsh` (formally known as PowerShell Core) on all host types except for Server 2012
 * Also include the latest [Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) in the image that starts up automatically
 * Each image contain the maximum amount of time available on a Windows evaluation image (usually 180 days) without prompting for a key